Servatix/ITP-hrs-form-filler/README.md

 - Maximum of 7 entries per form
 - Requires data to be in tab-separated format
-- Date must be in mm/dd/yyyy format
+- Date must be in dd/mm/yyyy or mm/dd/yyyy format
 - Times should be in hh:00 format